Frontier-Based Exploration for Multi-Robot Rendezvous in Communication-Restricted Unknown Environments: State of the art

 The work of~\cite{6386049} presents a framework for the simultaneous multi-robot exploration and rendezvous on graphs.
 The MRS, without any communication, decides where to perform a rendezvous using three different strategies, namely asymmetric, symmetric, and exponential.
 In the asymmetric strategy, one of the robots is stationary at a node while the others explore the environment.
 The roles of the robots are pre-determined.
 In the symmetric strategy, all robots are exploring the environment.
 In the exponential strategy, the MRS uses an exponentially decreasing function to estimate rendezvous locations.
 At the beginning, the robots perform exploration using a breath-first strategy.
 After a time budget is reached, the robots try to attempt a rendezvous by going to high-likelihood rendezvous locations.
 This approach is used also in~\cite{5957545} to minimize the rendezvous time while having a maximum speed gain of the exploration task, with the least possible dependency on communication.
 A rendezvous strategy is used to rank and visit locations promising to attempt a rendezvous.

-The work of~\cite{dah2023search} presents a framework to perform exploration, search, and rendezvous in a real-world deployment, by relying on the content of virtual stigmergy~\cite{pinciroli2016buzz}.
-Similarly to us, the robots are initially distributed in the environment and communicate only when are in a line of sight.
-However, the goal of this work is significantly different from ours, as it aims to perform periodic rendezvous at a pre-arranged time to share the information acquired during single-robot search tasks.
+The work of~\cite{dah2023search} presents a framework similar to ours where to perform exploration, search, and rendezvous in a real-world deployment with line-of-sight communication, by relying on the content of virtual stigmergy~\cite{pinciroli2016buzz}.
+However, the goal of such a work is significantly different from ours, as it aims to perform periodic rendezvous at a pre-arranged time to share the information acquired during single-robot search tasks.
 After that, the MRS sets up a relay tree to connect the team to a base, sharing the position of the targets identified.

 In~\cite{pittol2022loop}, similarly to our work, new sets of frontiers are added to those used by a frontier-based exploration method to facilitate loop closures, that improve map quality.
 In our work, we go beyond hallucinating frontiers to facilitate rendezvous.